 Who We Are

-Across Canada, there are over 6,500 women (and, now, some gentlemen) who are members of a Newcomer or Newcomer Alumnae Club.
-The National Newcomers Association of Canada (NNAC) provides these 6500 + members, from Nova Scotia to British Columbia, with a strong and resourceful connection to each other.
+Across Canada, there are over 65 member clubs with 8000+ members of a Newcomer or Newcomer Alumnae Club.
+The National Newcomers Association of Canada (NNAC) provides these members, from Nova Scotia to British Columbia, with a strong and resourceful connection to each other.

 NNAC is a dynamic network comprised of volunteers from across Canada (please see our Board of Directors page) who meet via conference call several times a year and donate their time to ensure the Newcomer network in Canada thrives and grows.

-According to healthstatus.com, among the top five stressful life events, moving is number three, with ‘how to get established in a new city’ being a major concern/stress.
+According to healthstatus.com, among the top five stressful life events, moving is number three, with ‘how to get established in a new city’ being a major concern and stress.